Building a media brand is awesome. But media brands ≠ Owned Media.

 Think about exclusive content as a value, not volume play.

-What are the assets and programs that provide premium value to your audience?
 What are the conversations, guest appearances, or experiences that are so good that people will actually WANT to give you their email address in exchange for access?

 It’s not an opinion-based question anymore.
 Anytime you start planning content, you should ask yourself these three questions about what you’re creating: